BillJr99/Ursinus-CS173/_pages/Labs/Iteration/lab-montecarlopi.md

     // multiplies by 10 each time through the loop, until you have performed 10000000 iterations.
     // This way, you will automatically run all your trials for you!
     // ...
 Try using a for loop that counts from i = 10 up to i = 1000000, with i*=10 to multiply i by 10
+    // ... all your code inside main (the call to piEstimate, and your print statements) will go inside this for loop!
 }
 ```